It’s Read-A-Romance Month.

 And for fun, the joy of choice ~

 Pick your Chris!
 Chris Hemsworth, Chris Pine, Chris Pratt, Chris Rock, Chris Evans or Christopher Plummer (circ.
 1964 aka Capt.
 Von Trapp?) – trying for a little diversity! ;o)

-(Please note that the Amazon button, most cover images and many text links connect to an affiliate portal that supports Read-A-Romance Month.
+(Please note that the Amazon button and most cover images link to an affiliate page that supports Read-A-Romance Month.
 Thanks so much for your help!)